qiz-li/feeling/readme.md

 #### `FEELING_DATA_PATH`

-Path to file in which your feeling and corresponding dates will be stored.
+Path to file in which your feelings and corresponding dates will be stored.
 Defaults to `~/.config/feeling/feelings.csv`.

 #### `FEELING_FILLED_CHAR`